mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### ![](../static/img/LocationOverhaul.webp) Location Overhauls:

 - Significantly more detailed environments.
 Locations that were previously lackluster and forgettable have been enhanced.
+- The urban areas surrounding Vegas have been massively overhauled, making them feel much more fitting to a major pre-war population centre.
-- Freeside has been lightly overhauled.
+- Freeside has been lightly overhauled and has new enterable interiors, helping the location feel more organic.
-- The Strip is now cleaner and more secure, with improved lighting throughout.
+- The Strip has been overhauled to be much cleaner, more detailed, and more secure, with improved lighting throughout.
-- Many more NPCs can be found inside The Strip and in the casinos.
+- Many more NPCs can be found inside the Strip and in the casinos.
 - Many interiors have been overhauled to be more useful, cluttered, atmospheric, unique, and lived-in.
 - Neon signs around the Mojave are now illuminated.